Brittany-Reid/node_code_query/README.md

 ```sh
 NCQ  >  repl
 ```
-After that the screen will look like this:
+Your screen should look like this:

 ![KEYS](/media/keys.png)